Comment (0)

 Additionally:

-• 1 litre oil for deep frying (rapeseed oil or coconut oil or traditionally – lard)
+• 1 litre oil for deep frying (rapeseed oil, coconut oil or traditionally – lard)

-Turn dough out onto a lightly floured surface.
-Shortly knead the dough and divide into similar size balls (about 60 g each).
+Turn the dough out onto a lightly floured surface.
+Shortly, knead the dough and divide it into similar-sized balls (about 60 g each).
 Place the balls on a baking sheet sprinkled with plain flour.
-Cover them with a towel and let rise in warm place until doubled in size (about 25 – 35 minutes).
+Cover them with a towel and let rise in a warm place until doubled in size (about 25 – 35 minutes).

 In a large pot, heat oil to 175ºC.
-Place pączki in the oil, a few at a time, and fry, on both sides, until golden brown.
-Remove, drain on a paper towel.
-Using a pastry bag with filling tip, pipe the filling into the sides of the pączki.
-Dust with icing sugar or drizzle with icing and top with candied orange peel, if desired.
+Place pączki in the oil, a few at a time, and fry on both sides until golden brown.
+Remove, and drain on a paper towel.
+Using a pastry bag with a filling tip, pipe the filling into the sides of the pączki.
+If desired, dust with icing sugar or drizzle with icing and top with candied orange peel.

 Basic icing: